 Every year, the GATE exam is conducted jointly by IISc (Indian Institute of Science), Bangalore and any one of the IITs (Bombay, Delhi, Guwahati, Kanpur, Kharagpur, Madras and Roorkee).
-Qualifying in GATE is a mandatory requirement to get admission and/or financial assistance to master’s programs and direct Doctoral programs in Engineering/Technology/Architecture, and doctoral programs in relevant branches of Science, in the MHRD-supported institutions and other Government agencies.
+Qualifying GATE 2023 is a mandatory requirement to get admission and/or financial assistance to master’s programs and direct doctoral programs in Engineering/Technology/Architecture, and other programs in relevant branches of Science, in MHRD-supported institutions and other government agencies.Β

-In 2022, the Graduate Aptitude Test in Engineering will continue to be conducted by IIT Kharagpur.
-This year the examination will be conducted on 5th, 6th, 12th and 13th February 2022.
-The application form was made available in the official website from 2nd September 2021 and the window remained open till 7th October 2021 (extended date).
+In 2023, the Graduate Aptitude Test in Engineering (GATE) will be conducted by IIT Kanpur.
+The examination will be conducted on 4th, 5th, 11th and 12th February 2023.
+The GATE application portal will be opened on the official website from 30 August 2022 onwards and the window was opened on 30 September 2022.
+Candidates with late fee submission can apply till 7 October 2022.

-GATE 2022 exam will be conducted in online mode (computer- based exam) for 27 papers in two sessions i.e. morning and evening shifts.
-After the successful conduct of the exam, the concerned authorities will release the GATE 2022 answer key.
-Candidates must note that the GATE 2022 scores will be valid for 3 academic years after the date of announcement.
-Also, there will be no common counselling and seat allotment process for admissions through GATE scores.
+GATE 2023 exam will be conducted in online mode (computer- based exam) for 29 papers in two sessions – forenoon and afternoon.
+After the successful conduct of the exam, the concerned authorities will release the GATE 2023 answer key.
+Candidates must note that the GATE 2023 scores will be valid for 3 academic years after the date of announcement of the results.Β Β

 Latest Update